cocos2d-x/fbx-conv/README.md

 4. You can export multiple static model , so you can support a static scene.

-5. The maximum amount of vertices or indices a mesh should less than 32767.
+5. The maximum vertices of a mesh should less than 32767.